redhat-et/triton-dev-containers/README.md

 ### Why do the containers install some dependencies at startup time?

-Some dependencies are installed at runtime to optimize image size of the development containers..
+Some dependencies are installed at runtime to optimize image size of the development containers.
 This allows the images to remain lightweight while still providing all necessary functionality.
 The packages installed at startup time can be found in [entrypoint.sh](./entrypoint.sh).